 The vast majority of independent contractors — 70% to 85% — want to remain independent contractors.
 We are not asking to be reclassified as employees.
-Study after study shows that most of us are fine the way we are.
+Study after study on this page that we continually update shows that most of us are fine the way we are.

 If you want to do a deep dive into the data, check out this amicus brief that we wrote and filed with the National Labor Relations Board in February 2022.
 A slightly revised version was filed with the U.S. Supreme Court in March 2022.